Tanod

 A barangay tanod, also known as a barangay police officer – and sometimes as BPSO (which can stand for barangay public safety officer, barangay peacekeeping and security officer, or barangay police safety officer) – is the lowest level of law enforcement officer in the Philippines.
-He is a watchman for a barangay who is supervised by the barangay captain and performs a variety of police functions.
-Tanods are "front liners in the preparation and response to any type of atrocities, public disorders, emergencies and even disasters or man-made calamities that threaten peace and order and public safety."
+They primarily serve as watchmen for a barangay but also perform a variety of functions, supervised by the barangay captain.
+Tanods are:

+"front liners in the preparation and response to any type of atrocities, public disorders, emergencies and even disasters or man-made calamities that threaten peace and order and public safety."

 They may be unarmed or armed with a baton or bolo knife (a type of machete).